Shurat HaDin

-Shurat HaDin (aka.
-Israel Law Center (ILC)) is an Israeli non-governmental organization (NGO) founded in Tel Aviv in 2003.
-Shurat HaDin has been described by some as a civil rights organization and others as a pro-Israel lawfare-waging NGO.
+Shurat HaDin (Hebrew: שורת הדין), also Israel Law Center (ILC), is an Israeli non-governmental organization (NGO) founded in Tel Aviv in 2003.
+Shurat HaDin has been described as a civil rights organization.
+It has also been accused of conducting pro-Israel lawfare.

 History

 When Shurat Hadin was founded in 2003, its stated purpose was to "combat terrorism and promote civil rights through research, education and litigation."

 According to its founder and president, Nitsana Darshan-Leitner, its creation was inspired by the Southern Poverty Law Center in the United States, which used civil litigation to cripple and bankrupt the Ku Klux Klan and neo-Nazi groups in the US.